 The world’s top lightning hotspot is in Venezuela over Lake Maracaibo, where there are thunderstorms about 297 days a year that produce an average of 232 lightning flashes per year.

 Deadliest Lighting Strikes in History

-According to Our World In Data, the first decade of the 20th century saw an average of 4.5 per million deaths in the U.S. But in the first 15 years of the 21st century, the death rate had declined to .12 deaths per million.
+According to Our World In Data, the first decade of the 20th century saw an average of 4.5 per million deaths in the U.S. due to lighting strikes.
+But in the first 15 years of the 21st century, the death rate declined to .12 deaths per million.